SinusBot/docs/docs/youtube-dl.md

 Always make sure that you are using the latest version of youtube-dl.
 You can upgrade it by running `/opt/sinusbot/youtube-dl -U` (adjust to your own path) - assuming the user you run this with has write permissions.

 You should also try manually downloading something with youtube-dl via the command line before reporting a bug.
-You can do that with `/opt/sinusbot/youtube-dl <mediaurl>`.
+You can do that with `/opt/sinusbot/youtube-dl <mediaurl>` (the sinusbot usually passes the following flags: `-i --no-playlist --no-call-home -J -x <mediaurl>`).

 Make sure that the `YoutubeDLPath` in your `config.ini` is set to the correct path as described above.